Bowel movement 1 time a week

 Exercising regularly, drinking plenty of water, and eating a well-rounded diet like you describe are excellent ways to promote healthy bowel function.
 Many people think they need to have a bowel movement every day, but the reality is that people's bodies vary, and healthy adults range from three bowel movements per day to three per week.

 Your symptoms seem to fit the definition of constipation, which is defined as having less than three bowel movements per week, hard stools, feeling like you can't fully empty your bowels, or straining during bowel movements.
 Long-term constipation can result in damage to your large intestine or hemorrhoids caused by blood-vessel breaks from straining to pass hard stools.
-No evidence suggests constipation is a cause of colon cancer; and while it can be a symptom, it is somewhat unlikely in someone under age 40.
+No evidence suggests constipation is a cause of colon cancer; and while it can be a symptom, it is somewhat unlikely in someone under the age of 40.

 There are many potential causes of constipation, but one of the most common is lack of fiber in the diet.
 Fiber helps retain water and bulk as stool passes through the digestive tract.
 According to the Dietary Guidelines for Americans, it's recommended that adults consume 25 to 38 grams of fiber per day.
 If you haven't already, you might try focusing on gradually increasing fiber in your diet.
-Vegetables, fruits, and bran (try high fiber cereal or sprinkling 2-3 teaspoons of unrefined bran on fruit) are all great sources.
-Scientific evidence suggests consuming fat and caffeine as recommended by your doctor may actually be more likely to cause constipation than relieve it.
+Vegetables, fruits, and bran (try high fiber cereal or sprinkling two to three teaspoons of unrefined bran on fruit) are all great sources.
+Scientific evidence suggests consuming fat and caffeine as recommended by your health care provider may actually be more likely to cause constipation than relieve it.